alexshtf/alexshtf.github.io/_posts/2026-05-30-Spectrum-Moreau.md

 ![pow_spectrum_moreau_calhouse_15_alpha_auc_histograms]({{"assets/pow_spectrum_moreau_calhouse_15_alpha_auc_histograms.png" | absolute_url }})

 Viola!
-We can see indeed that $$\alpha=5$$ achieves a distribution of mean loss curve that is concentrated around small values, whereas smaller values of $$\alpha$$, that model sharper functions, achieve both higher mean loss curve values, and more widely distributed, so training is less stable.
+We can see indeed that $$\alpha=5$$ achieves a distribution of mean loss curve values that is concentrated around smaller values, whereas smaller values of $$\alpha$$, which model sharper functions, achieve higher mean loss curve values and a wider spread.
+In other words, training is not only slower, but also less stable.

 # Conclusion

 In this post we tried to tackle the slow convergence problem from its root cause - colliding eigenvalues cause rapidly changing derivatives, which in turn make training slower.
+The Moreau-smoothed model replaces the middle eigenvalue with a carefully weighted average of a window of nearby eigenvalues.
+Far from a collision, almost all the weight returns to the original eigenvalue.
+Near a collision, the weight spreads out, and the gradient becomes much less jumpy.

-But our solution, smoothing the model, makes a sacrifice - smoother models have less representation power.
-In this sense, the amount of smoothing acts as a regularizer - it makes a model more "well-behaved" in some sense, while limiting its representation power.
-But at the same time it makes the loss more "well-behaved", achieving faster convergence.
+But this is not magic.
+Smoothing the model makes a sacrifice - smoother models have less representation power.
+In this sense, the amount of smoothing acts as a regularizer: it makes a model more "well-behaved" while limiting what it can represent.
+At the same time it makes the loss more "well-behaved", achieving faster convergence.
 So we need a balance between the two.

-Of couse, we could extend the idea to tri-diagonal matrices, or make our implementation more efficient by exploiting the fact that we need only a small window around the mid eigenvalue and thus do not require all eigenvectors for gradients.
+Of course, we could extend the idea to tri-diagonal matrices, or make our implementation more efficient by exploiting the fact that we need only a small window around the mid eigenvalue and thus do not require all eigenvectors for gradients.
 But it would make this already math-heavy post even more complex.

 I think I will stop the series here.
 We already explored a large volume of ideas centered around eigenvalues as models.
 There are more ideas to explore, such as how we can scale such a model to multiple layers, or how we can build a dedicated optimizer for such models based on the convex-concave decomposition.
 But I think that at this stage I'd like to move to other adventures.
 So stay tuned!